 Retirement may be a long way off now but the compulsory SG contributions your employer makes are still your money, even if you can’t access it until you reach the eligible age.
 So it is worthwhile to think about how you would like your super invested throughout your entire life.

 You will normally be entitled to receive SG contributions from your employer if you are 18 years old or over and earn $450 or more (before tax) in a calendar month.
-The current SC rate is 9.5 per cent of your salary or wage.
+The current SG rate is 10 per cent of your salary or wage.

 You can also make contributions of your own to your super from your after-tax pay or pre-tax salary, known as personal contributions.
 With time on your side, even small regular personal contributions could make a difference to your super over the course of your working life.
 Your employer may also allow you to make extra contributions from your pre-tax salary, these are known as salary sacrifice contributions.